Legislature(2025 - 2026)GRUENBERG 120

 Furthermore, she asked whether it was a pilot project last year.

-COMMISSIONER VINCENT-LANG responded that it was to his
+COMMISSIONER VINCENT-LANG offered his understanding that it was

-understanding a pilot project and they were looking at the areas
+a pilot project and they were looking at the areas that impact

-that impact Western Alaska Chum Salmon.
-He said that the
+Western Alaska chum salmon.
+He said that the federal money

-federal money associated with this type of project is in
+associated with this type of project is in jeopardy now and

 REPRESENTATIVE VANCE opined that she thought that this was the